One of Apple’s most relevant feature introductions in these days and times is the Handwashing app on the Apple Watch.

 The new Hand Washing feature is only available for users who own a Series 4 or higher Apple Watch model.
 That’s due to the Series 4 and above advanced microphone and ambient sound detection.

-If you have an Apple Watch Series 3 model or older, you are out of luck.
+You are out of luck if you have an Apple Watch Series 3 model or older.

 That being said, there are alternative timer-based third-party apps that you can evaluate for this feature for your older Apple Watch.